This post was originally published on Attend by Event Farm's blog and was written by Garrett Huddy.

 In today’s data-driven marketing world, wouldn’t it seem crazy to devote the largest portion of your marketing budget to the channel that you're most poorly measuring?
 As strange as it is, that's what is often happening with events.
 While event marketing campaigns continue to dominate marketing budgets, event success and ROI are still measured poorly, if at all.
 The problem isn't with events, but the metrics we use to determine event success.

-Here are three of the biggest problem with event metrics and how to fix them:
+Here are three of the biggest problems with event metrics and how to fix them:

 1. Lack of data